gigiguan/gigiguan.github.io/notes.md

 5. To produce a better outcome, we need to create developer teams that are diverse in every aspect, from ethnicity to gender, to account for all possible differences of the users.

 ### 5.4
 1. CompSci has 150 principles students.
 Describe a crowdsource idea and how you might initiate it in our environment?
-2. What about Del Norte crowdsourcing?
-Could your final project be better with crowdsourcing?
+2. Our final project is a website to spread awareness about mental health.
+Our final project could be better with crowdsourcing.
+For example, we can conduct surveys among Del Norte students about how stressful they're feeling and the cause of their stress.
+This would allow us to better understand the problem underlying our campus so we can develop a website that is actually beneficial to the students with mental illness.